ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 Throughout this tutorial series, we'll use many tools to create an interactive experience.
 We'll learn how to:

-* Create a user login and register system with Python's [Flask](https://flask.palletsprojects.com/en/1.1.x/)
+* Create a user login and register system with Python's [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 * Use a [MongoDB](https://www.mongodb.com/what-is-mongodb) NoSQL database to store data.
 * Create interactive [Plotly](https://plotly.com/python/) graphs.

 This tutorial series is best suited for those with some Python, HTML, and Flask experience.
-But event if you feel you don't have much experience with these, don't worry.
+But even if you feel you don't have much experience with these, don't worry.
 We'll walk through this application step-by-step.
 Let's get started!

 ## MongoDB Atlas

 One of the most important aspects of this tutorial is using a Mongo Database (MongoDB).
 With this MongoDB, we can track users' login information and sleep data.
 MongoDB is a _NoSQL_ databases, which means we can store data easily, in variable formats, without having to first create tables, as we would have to with a traditional SQL databse.
-If you're unfamiliar with NoSQL databases or MongoDB in general, take a look at [this explainer](https://www.mongodb.com/nosql-explained) by the Mongo DB organisation.
+If you're unfamiliar with NoSQL databases or MongoDB in general, take a look at [this explainer](https://www.mongodb.com/nosql-explained) by the MongoDB organisation.

 MongoDB Atlas clusters are free to use.
-To create the MongoDB Atlas cluster that we'll store the user data for this sleep tracker application, follow [this short tutorial](link-to-how-to-setup-mongo-atlas.io).
+Follow [this short tutorial](link-to-how-to-setup-mongo-atlas.io) to create the MongoDB Atlas cluster that we'll use to store the user data for this sleep tracker application.
 This step is *extremely* important – without a database, our application will not function.

 Once you've set up a MongoDB Atlas cluster, continue with this tutorial.